ybergner/cpsx/Install.md

 * File 2: `/edx/app/edxapp/venvs/edxapp/local/lib/python2.7/site-packages/cpsx/public/html/cpsx.html`.
 Replace the embedded text in the `<iframe>` tag.

 Next set up Apache2.
-Note that the initial apache installation will fail because the default port 80 is already in use by nginx.
+Note that the initial installation will fail because the default port 80 is already in use by nginx.
 After the install we modify the default to port 4444.
 ```
 sudo apt-get install apache2 -y
 sudo apt-get install php5 php5-mysql libapache2-mod-php5 -y